ajna-finance/ajna-core/tests/INVARIANTS.md

 ## Reserves (margin of 1e15 on comparisons)
 - **RE1**:  Reserves are unchanged by pledging collateral
 - **RE2**:  Reserves are unchanged by removing collateral
-- **RE3**:  Reserves increase only when depositing quote token into a bucket below LUP.
-Reserves increase only when moving quote tokens into a bucket below LUP.
+- **RE3**:  Reserves increase upon every deposit and when moving quote tokens into a lower-priced bucket.
 - **RE4**:  Reserves are unchanged by withdrawing deposit (quote token) from a bucket after the penalty period hes expired
 - **RE5**:  Reserves are unchanged by adding collateral token into a bucket
 - **RE6**:  Reserves are unchanged by removing collateral token from a bucket